kvarak/dnd/docs/_Classes/warlock.md

 <div class="columnstwo">

 - #### Acid Wave
     When you cast *acid splash*, you can target a number of additional creatures equal to your intelligence modifier.
-Each target of the spell must be within 5 feet of another target.
+Each target of the spell must be adjacent to another target.

 </div>